KofiAnnan97/game_sales_scrapper/Roadmap.md

     - [X] API calls (search for game and check game price is all supported storefronts)
     - [X] Unit testing for thresholds and settings operations
     - [X] Functional testing for user commands
+    - [X] Show status of build and tests done for Windows and Ubuntu on Readme
 - Incomplete
-  - [ ] Fix Windows tests for github actions
+  - [ ] Fix Windows tests for GitHub actions

 ### Backlog
 - Features